-- An old EC Tales from the Crypt comic featured a version of "Sleeping Beauty", with a running gag of characters talking about the impenet- impentr- inpenet- thick wall of thorns surrounding the cursed castle.
+An old EC Tales from the Crypt comic featured a version of "Sleeping Beauty", with a running gag of characters talking

+  about the impenet- impentr- inpenet- thick wall of thorns surrounding the cursed castle.

-- Suberverted in the "Earthquake" storyline of the Batman comics.
-Robin is examine the broadcasts from "Quakemaster" who claims to have caused the earthquake.
-When he realizes that the villain is avoiding words that contain the letter B, he deduces that the Quakemaster is actually a known bad guy who has a lisp.
+  - Subverted in the "Earthquake" storyline of the Batman comics.
+Robin examines the broadcasts from "Quakemaster" who

+  claims to have caused the earthquake.
+When he realizes that the villain is avoiding words that contain the letter B, he

+  deduces that the Quakemaster is actually a known bad guy who has a lisp.

   - Richie Rich once told Cadbury of his distinctive difficulty pronouncing the word "ventriloquist".
-It later proves critical for Cadbury to realize that the Richie with him is an impostor when he says the word correctly.
+It later proves

+  critical for Cadbury to realize that the Richie with him is an impostor when he says the word correctly.